A1253AI/Recommendation-Engine/README.md

 Combines them, removes duplicates, and returns the top N

 The load_data function reads the anime dataset from a CSV file, ensuring that required columns (anime, anime_img, episodes, rate) exist.
 It also handles missing values by filling episodes with 0 (as integers) and rate with 0.0 (as floats) to maintain data consistency.
+The create_enhanced_descriptions function generates detailed descriptions for each anime by combining its name, number of episodes, rating, and genres into a single string.
+This enriched text representation helps improve the effectiveness of search and recommendation models.